SasView/sasmodels/doc/guide/plugin.rst

     Iq.vectorized = False

-Return np.NaN if the parameters are not valid (e.g., cap_radius < radius in
+Return np.nan if the parameters are not valid (e.g., cap_radius < radius in
 barbell).
 If I(q; pars) is NaN for any $q$, then those parameters will be ignored, and not included in the calculation of the weighted polydispersity.